Asterics2020-Obelics/School2017/README.md

 	to PATH in your /home/chotard/.bashrc ? [yes|no]
 	[no] >>> no

-- If you haven't cloned this repository, first get the `anaconda_setup.sh` script:
+- If you haven't cloned this repository, first get the `anaconda_mac_setup.sh` script:

 		wget https://raw.githubusercontent.com/Asterics2020-Obelics/School2017/master/anaconda_mac_setup.sh